opencog/atomspace/Design-Notes.md

 execution blocks.

 Questions:
- * Why is DrainLink an Atom, and not a Value, like SortedValue, which also drains?
+ * Why is DrainLink an Atom, and not a Value, like SortedStream, which also drains?
 A: DrainLink is not a container; it can never fill up.
    A2: Historical accident.

- * Should DrainLink and SortedValue automatically launch their own threads?
+ * Should DrainLink and SortedStream automatically launch their own threads?
 Probably yes.
 There should probably be a centralized thread pool, so that these can be managed.
 Right now, its ad hoc.